 Exhibition: Event Horizon by Tomás Saraceno

-In 2020, Cisternerne presents an exhibition by the Argentinian born artist Tomás Saraceno.
+Cisternerne currently presents an exhibition by the Argentinian born artist Tomás Saraceno.

 Throughout his artistic praxis Saraceno has explored alternative forms of life and dwelling based on studies in everything from spiders to astrophysics, philosophy and engineering.